 |110-120 Minutes||Summary, Q&A|

-Dr. Huss has extensive expertise in home health service delivery for all ages, Parkinson’s disease, Essential Tremor and other neurological impairments including SCI.
-Her focus of expertise is in the prevention of falls and maintenance of an active healthy lifestyle for people who are aging with and without a disability.
-She presents CME programming throughout the country and has been a frequent invited speaker at chapter and national meetings of the APTA and at the National Association of Home Care.
+Dr. Huss has extensive experience and expertise working with people with Parkinson’s disease, Essential Tremor, and other neurological impairments including SCI as well as home health service delivery for all ages and diagnoses.
+Her focus of professionalism is the prevention of falls and maintenance of an active healthy lifestyle for people who are aging with and without a disability.
+Dr. Huss has been the director/co-author and/or consultant for a number of grant projects several of which were directed at detecting and avoiding falls in the home.
+She served as a member of the development team and remains a trainer for the APTA-Geriatrics Balance and Fall Prevention Credential Course Series and holds advanced training as a Credentialed Balance and Fall Prevention Professional.
+She presents CME programming throughout the country and has been a frequently invited speaker at chapter and national meetings of the APTA, the National Association of Home Care, Focused Ultrasound Foundation, and Movement Disorders Society.

 Herb Karpatkin received his Masters degree in Physical Therapy from Boston University and a Doctorate in Neurology from Rocky Mountain University.
 He is a board-certified neurologic clinical specialist through the American Physical Therapy Association and a certified Multiple Sclerosis Clinical Specialist through the Consortium of Multiple Sclerosis Centers.
 He has held clinical posts at the Rusk Institute of Rehabilitation Medicine, Burke Rehabilitation Hospital, the International Multiple Sclerosis Management Practice, and academic posts in the physical therapy departments of Touro College and Hunter College.
 He is the recipient of the 2015 American Physical Therapy Association Award for Excellence in Neurologic Education.
 He has presented nationally on physical therapy and multiple sclerosis and has published articles on Multiple Sclerosis in the Journal of Neurologic Physical Therapy, Archives of Physical Medicine and Rehabilitation, International Journal of Multiple Sclerosis and Multiple Sclerosis International.
 His primary areas of research are aimed at understanding and developing interventions that result in improved mobility for persons with MS. He is currently a tenured associate professor of physical therapy at Hunter College, teaching courses in neurologic evaluation and intervention, psychosocial aspects of health care, and research design, as well as mentoring DPT students through the research process